Almost sure behavior for the local time of a diffusion in a spectrally negative L\'evy environment: Some lemmas

 \subsection{Almost sure constantness of $\limsup$ and $\liminf$}

 We now use a classical argument involving Kolmogorov $0-1$ law to justify the almost sure constantness of the $\limsup$ stated in Remark \ref{limsupetinfcte}.
-We here treat the case of the $\limsup$ with the renormalisation $t \log (\log(t))$.
-The same argument can be used with the $\liminf$ instead of the $\limsup$, or with any of the other renormalisations used in the paper.
+We here treat the case of the $\limsup$ with the renormalization $t \log (\log(t))$.
+The same argument can be used with the $\liminf$ instead of the $\limsup$, or with any of the other renormalizations used in the paper.

 We first fix $v \in \mathcal{V}$, a realization of the environment.
 For any $n \in \mathbb{N}$, the process $X^n := X(\tau(X, n) + .)$ is, according to the Markov property, a diffusion in the environment $v(n + .)$ and it is independent from $(X(s), \ 0 \leq s \leq \tau(X, n))$.
 We have